JoannaMoodie/moodie-brainmaps-cognition/README.md

 # moodie-braingradients-cognition

-This repository contains __ that I wrote in support of the preprint "Neurobiological cortical profiles as spatial correlates of complex cognitive functioning" [available here]().
+This repository contains scripts and data, in support of the preprint "Neurobiological cortical profiles as spatial correlates of complex cognitive functioning" [available here]().
 R scripts were run in R version 4.0.2, MATLAB scripts were run in version 2021b.

 Please get in touch with me at jmoodie@ed.ac.uk if you have any questions.